What are your main responsibilities or activities in your current position?

 Is your current career path as you originally intended?

-No, I had no idea I would end up working in the area of public policy.
+No, I had no idea I would end up doing what I do now.

 What motivated you to pursue graduate work at UBC?

-I wanted to study at a high-quality and prestigious Canadian university.
+I wanted to study at a respected Canadian university, and I love Vancouver.

 What did you enjoy the most about your time as a graduate student at UBC?